 Legal Help for Victims

 If you or your child face an immediate and present danger of abuse, we can petition for a temporary order for protection.
 It is not necessary to involve the other party at this point; the court can conduct an “ex parte” (i.e. “without the party”) proceeding resulting in temporary and fast protection.
-An emergency petition may be filed with your local district justice or with the family division at your local court house.
+An emergency p.f.a. petition may be filed with your local district justice or with the family division at your local court house.
 You can file a petition in the county where you live (permanently or temporarily) or work, in any county where the abuser can be served (i.e., where s/he lives or works), or in the county where the abuse took place.
 However, if you are going to be asking the judge to remove the abuser from the home you share, you MUST file the petition in the county where your home is located.

-An ex parte order can prevent the alleged abuser from entering property, contacting minor children and approaching the claimant.
-And the order and its protection remains in effect until the court conducts a hearing, usually within a few days.
+An ex parte p.f.a. order can prevent the alleged abuser from entering property, contacting minor children and approaching the petioner.
+And the order and its protection remains in effect until the court conducts a hearing.

 After a hearing in which you both have an opportunity to tell your side of the story through your testimony, evidence, and witnesses, a judge can grant you a final protection from abuse order (PFA).
 A final PFA lasts up to 3 years and can be extended under certain circumstances.